- RURAL DEVELOPMENT

 - ECONOMIC DEVELOPMENT AND EMPLOYMENT

 German development cooperation with South Africa, on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ), began in 1993.
 A country office opened in Pretoria in 1996.
-Today, GIZ has around 180 staff working in South Africa, more than 60 per cent of whom are local staff.
+Currently 104 national and 52 international employees, 8 integrated specialists and 13 development workers are working in the country (as of 31.12.2017).

 Almost two decades after the peaceful transition from apartheid to democracy, state and society in South Africa are still in a state of transition.
 The vision of a ‘better quality of life for all the country's citizens’ proclaimed by the African National Congress (ANC) has so far only become a reality for a minority of people.
 Although a new black middle class is beginning to develop, large swathes of the population feel excluded from the progress.
 Poverty and growing inequality could pose a threat to social peace.
 Violence and crime are already impeding the country’s economic and social development.